Israel–Rwanda relations

-Israeli–Rwandan relations refer to the bilateral diplomatic, economic, and cultural ties between the State of Israel and the Republic of Rwanda.
+Israel–Rwanda relations refer to the bilateral diplomatic, economic, and cultural ties between the State of Israel and the Republic of Rwanda.
 These relations have seen significant growth and development in recent years, marked by high-level visits, the establishment of embassies, and various bilateral agreements.

 History

 Historical background

 The relationship between Israel and Rwanda has evolved considerably over the decades: